 What are your options if something like this happens?
 Is it medical malpractice or just how medicine works?

-When you need a Philadelphia failure to diagnose and treat cancer attorney, you can count on the Weitz Firm to be by your side.
+When you need a Philadelphia failure to diagnose and treat cancer attorney, you can count on The Weitz Firm, LLC to be by your side.

 Cancer, in its various forms, is second leading cause of death in the United States.
 Combine the 600,000 annual cancer deaths with the 250,000 deaths that happen because of medical mistakes in this country and we have a situation that is not good.

 Early detection of cancer is so important.
 The American Cancer Society says that “some cancers can be found early, before they have had a chance to grow and spread.”